flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 ## Automate the process

-I have been using Flowmodoro and it really help me improve my productivity while coding.
+I have been using Flowtime and it really helps me improve my productivity while coding.
 However, I noticed one minor drawback: the repetitive process of setting up the timer manually each time.

-To address this, I'm currently working on Flowmodor to integrates with this workflow.
+To address this, I'm currently working on Flowmodor to automate this workflow.

 Flowmodor is currently in public beta, and you can [try it out now](https://app.flowmodor.com/signin)!